alibabacloudkorea/ACKC/Welcome file.md

 # SSH connection acceleration with GA including ACL

 As of 2020.07.05, there is no feature that control ACL(Access Control List) in Global Accelerator.
-However, due to security reason,
+However, when we think about connecting server via ssh for due to security reason, we need to allow

 # Files